Skip to content

 What is a Septal Defect?

-Symptoms of Septal Defect
+What Are the Symptoms of a Septal Defect?

 Some people have no symptoms.
 In the other cases, symptoms can include: